Use-case

 Clicking "Boost" will show you a pop-up window:

-From here, you'll see the amount of ETH you'll be adding based on the market rate - along with the option to choose your preferred Exchange route and Slippage limit.
-You'll also be provided with all additional fees associated with the transaction under "Additional info:"
+From here, you'll see the amount of ETH you'll be adding based on the market rate - along with the option to choose your preferred Exchange route and Slippage limit.\

 If everything looks good, press "Boost", sign the transaction, and you'll successfully increase your exposure to ETH in a single transaction - increasing your profits if ETH's price continues to surge.